AnuragAnalog/namaskaram-react/README.md

 ## Episode-1

-There are many ways in which you can start writing your react code, one using `React.createElement` and other using **JSX**
+There are many ways in which you can start writing your React code, one using `React.`createElement` and another using **JSX****

 ## Episode-2

-React is not the one that makes the web applications faster, the one that makes faster is the bundlers like Webpack, parcel, Vite and many more like them.
+React is not the one that makes web applications faster, the one that makes them faster is the bundlers like Webpack, parcel, Vite and many more.

 The bundler does all the stuff like code minimization, image optimization, HMR, and many more.
 In the package.json file, you specify the required dependencies, with their version numbers.
 While mentioning the version numbers.
 If you include a `^` before the version, it installs the latest version of the app(latest means the upgraded minor number), if `~` is present then it installs the latest version of the app(latest means the upgraded patch number)